 While a somewhat misspecified prior will certainly interact with the utility of tempering, we do not believe the experiments in \citet{wenzel2020good} provide evidence that even the prior $p(w) = \mathcal{N}(0,I)$ is misspecified to any serious extent.
 For a relatively wide range of distributions over $w$, the functional form of the network $f(x;w)$ can produce a generally reasonable distribution over functions $p(f(x;w))$.
-In Figure~\ref{fig: priordata}, we reproduce the findings in \citet{wenzel2020good} that show that sample functions $p(f(x;w))$ corresponding to the prior $p(w) = \mathcal{N}(0,10\cdot I)$ strongly favour a single class over the dataset.
-While this behaviour appears superficially dramatic, we note it is simply an artifact of having a miscalibrated signal variance.
+In Figure~\ref{fig: priordata}, we reproduce the findings in \citet{wenzel2020good} showing sample functions $p(f(x;w))$ corresponding to the prior $p(w) = \mathcal{N}(0,10\cdot I)$ strongly favour a single class over the dataset.
+While this behaviour appears superficially dramatic, we note it is simply an artifact a miscalibrated signal variance.
 A miscalibrated signal variance interacts with a quickly saturating soft-max link function to provide a seemingly dramatic preference to a given class.
-If we instead use $p(w) = \mathcal{N}(0,\alpha^2 I)$, for quite a range of $\alpha$, then sample functions provide reasonably high entropy across labels, as in Figure~\ref{fig:priorscale}.
-The value of $\alpha$ can be easily determined through cross-validation, as in Figure~\ref{fig:priorscale}, or specified as a standard value used for $L_2$ regularization ($\alpha = 0.24$ in this case).
+If we instead use $p(w) = \mathcal{N}(0,\alpha^2 I)$, for quite a range of $\alpha$, then sample functions provide reasonably high entropy across labels averaged over the dataset, as in Figure~\ref{fig:priorscale}.
+For individual points the posterior samples have different particular class preferences. $\alpha$ can be easily determined through cross-validation, as in Figure~\ref{fig:priorscale}, or specified as a standard value used for $L_2$ regularization ($\alpha = 0.24$ in this case).

-However, even with the inappropriate prior scale, we see in the bottom row of panels (a)--(e) of Figure \ref{fig:priorscale} that the unconditional predictive distribution \emph{is} completely reasonable.
-Moreover, the prior variance represents a \emph{soft} prior bias, and will quickly update in the presence of data.
-In Figure~\ref{fig: priordata} we show the posterior samples after observing $10, 100,$ and $1000$ data points.
+However, even with the inappropriate prior scale, we see in panels (a)--(e) of Figure \ref{fig:priorscale} that the unconditional predictive distribution \emph{is} completely reasonable.
+Moreover, the prior variance represents a \emph{soft} prior bias, and will quickly update with data.
+In Figure~\ref{fig: priordata} we show posterior samples after observing $10, 100,$ and $1000$ data points.